hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/setup-connector.md

 ## Clone the finished repo

-You can use this course by following the videos and instructions, and you can also clone the finished repo to see it in action straight away too.
+You can use this course by following the videos and instructions, and you can also [clone the finished repo](https://github.com/hasura/ndc-typescript-learn-course) to see it in action straight away too.
 To set up a skeleton project and follow on your own, clone the repo and checkout the `follow-along` branch:

-[//]: # (TODO make public)
 ```shell
 git clone git@github.com:hasura/ndc-typescript-learn-course.git
 ```